teamelite48/phaser-template/tutorial/part-1.md

 An instance of a Phaser.Game object is created with the configuration and assigned to a local variable named `game`.

-The `Main` scene is then added to the game object and the game is started.
+The `Play` scene is then added to the game object and the game is started.
 This will bring Phaser to life.

 [Back](README.md) | [Next](part-2.md)